- About Us

 Armyworms in Grass Pastures and Corn in Western Oregon - Armyworms are a serious pest of turf, forage and seed grasses; small grains and corn throughout North America.
 This publication discusses identification, life cycle, monitoring, action thresholds, biological control, organic controls, and chemical controls of armyworms.
 Includes color photos for identification.

-Endophyte Toxins in Grass Seed Fields and Straw - Grazing animals on grass seed fields and feeding grass seed straw can be advantageous to both livestock producers and grass seed growers.
+Endophyte Toxins in Grass and other Feed Sources - Grazing animals on grass seed fields and feeding grass seed straw can be advantageous to both livestock producers and grass seed growers.
 Problems may develop, however, if livestock consume varieties of tall fescue and perennial ryegrass that are intended for use as turf.
 Some turf varieties are infected with an endophyte, which produces toxins harmful to livestock.